rosenbjerg/JsTemplates/README.md

 ### Functions
 * `JsT.load(domElement)` creates a templates from the innerHTML of the passed DOM element

-* `JsT.loadFromId(id)` creates a template from the innerHTML of the element with the given id
+* `JsT.loadFromId(id [,removeAfterLoad])` creates a template from the innerHTML of the element with the given id.
+Removes the HTMLElement from its parent if `true` is passed as second parameter

 * `JsT.get(url [,callback])` creates a templates from the html fetched using a get request to the given url.
 Passing a callback function as second parameter will make the request async, and the loaded template will be